gravity-ui/dashkit/README.md

 - DashKit.setSettings

-  Used for global DashKit settings (such as margins between widgets and default widget sizes)
+  Used for global DashKit settings (such as margins between widgets, default widget sizes and widget overlay menu)

   ```js
   import {DashKit} from '@yandex-cloud/dashkit';